What is vitamin E and what does it do?

 Can vitamin E be harmful?

 Eating vitamin E in foods is not risky or harmful.
 In supplement form, high doses of vitamin E might increase the risk of bleeding (by reducing the blood's ability to form clots after a cut or injury) and of serious bleeding in the brain (known as hemorrhagic stroke).
-The highest recommended level of intake from supplements for adults is 1,500 IU/day for natural forms of vitamin E and 1,100 IU/day for the synthetic form.
-The highest recommended levels for children are lower than for adults.
-Some recent research suggests that intakes of vitamin E below these upper levels could increase the risk of prostate cancer in men.
-Vitamin E might also increase the risk of death in some adults with chronic health conditions, but this does not seem to be the case in healthy people.
+Because of this risk, the upper limit from supplements for adults is 1,500 IU/day for natural forms of vitamin E and 1,100 IU/day for the synthetic form.
+The upper limits for children are lower than for adults.
+Some recent research suggests that intakes of vitamin E below these upper limits could increase the risk of prostate cancer in men.
+They might also increase the risk of death in some adults with chronic health conditions, but this does not seem to be the case in healthy people.

 Are there any interactions with vitamin E that I should know about?